Zakir-Ansari/blockchain/1. Smart Contracts/README.md

        // pay each family member based on their wallet address function payout() private mustBeDeceased {
            for(uint i = 0; i < familyWallets.length; i++) {
-               // transfer the funds from contract address to reviever address familyWallets[i].transfer(inheritance[familyWallets[i]]);
+               // transfer the funds from the contract address to receiver address familyWallets[i].transfer(inheritance[familyWallets[i]]);
            }
        }